-Previously, I spoke with my colleague Leonard Feld, MD, about the challenges children’s hospitals are facing to meet the needs of their patients.
-One of the major concerns that surfaced was addressing mental health, which has been exacerbated by health concerns, social isolation, economic pressures, and the seemingly endless array of school shootings and other violence.
+Previously, we spoke with Leonard Feld, MD, about the challenges children’s hospitals are facing to meet the needs of their patients.
+One of the major concerns that surfaced was addressing mental health, which has been exacerbated by health concerns, social isolation, economic pressures, and the seemingly endless array of school shootings and other violence.1

-To get further perspective, I spoke with Guidehouse’s State Government Health Leader Tamyra Porter.
-She discussed the recent call to action from the US Department of Health and Human Services to maximize support for children’s mental health needs.
-Agencies including the Centers for Medicare & Medicaid Services, the Health Resources and Services Administration, the Substance Abuse and Mental Health Services Administration, and the Centers for Disease Control and Prevention have pledged to coordinate federal funding streams for states to support this effort and strengthen children’s well-being.
+To get further perspective, we spoke with Guidehouse’s State Government Health Leader Tamyra Porter.
+She discussed the recent call to action from the U.S. Department of Health and Human Services to maximize support for children’s mental health needs.
+Agencies including the Centers for Medicare & Medicaid Services, the Health Resources and Services Administration, the Substance Abuse and Mental Health Services Administration, and the Centers for Disease Control and Prevention have pledged to coordinate federal funding streams for states to support this effort and strengthen children’s well-being.4